Chris Rodriguez Jr.: Professional career

+Washington Commanders

 Rodriguez was selected by the Washington Commanders in the sixth round (193rd overall) of the 2023 NFL draft.
 He signed his four-year rookie contract on May 12, 2023.
-On December 28, 2023, the Commanders placed him on injured reserve due to concussion symptoms.
+On December 28, the Commanders placed him on injured reserve due to concussion symptoms.
 He appeared in 13 games as a rookie, finishing with 51 carries for 247 rushing yards and two rushing touchdowns.

 Rodriguez was waived by the team on August 27, 2024, and joined their practice squad the following day.
-He was elevated for the Week 9 game against the New York Giants, recording 11 rushes for 53 yards.
-Rodriguez was promoted to the active roster on November 9, 2024.
+He was elevated for the team's Week 9 game against the New York Giants, recording 11 rushes for 53 yards.
+Rodriguez was promoted to the active roster on November 9.
 He was waived on November 23 and re-signed on November 26.
 A week later, Rodriguez ran 13 times for a career-high 94 yards and a touchdown in a game against the Tennessee Titans.
 In the Week 17 win over the Atlanta Falcons, he recorded his third rushing touchdown in the season.

 The Commanders tendered Rodriguez, an exclusive rights free agent, on March 7, 2025.

+Jacksonville Jaguars

+On March 11, 2026, Rodriguez signed a two-year, $10 million contract with the Jacksonville Jaguars.
+On June 9, it was announced that Rodriguez was recovered from surgery to repair a foot injury that was suffered at the onset of the offseason.